clebert/pageobject/README.md

 ### [@pageobject/class][docs-api-references-class]

-A class-based implementation of the [Page Object Pattern][docs-guides-page-object-pattern] for JavaScript.
+A class-based implementation of the [Page Object pattern][docs-guides-page-object-pattern] for JavaScript.

 ### [@pageobject/selenium-adapter][docs-api-references-selenium-adapter]